Viroqua, Wisconsin: History

 Decker was one of the early settlers in the area.
 He arrived in 1847 and laid out the village of Viroqua.
 He died in 1860.
 Earlier settlers arrived in 1844 and built lumber mills on the Kickapoo River.
 Farmers began arriving in 1846, some of whom were John Graham, T.J.
 Defreese and William C. McMichael.

 In early 1851, the act authorizing the organization of Bad Axe, now Vernon County, was approved by Governor Nelson Dewey.
 Viroqua was awarded the county seat, pending a permanent location to be determined by a vote.
+There was a sharp rivalry between Viroqua and Springville to be named the county seat of Vernon County.
+A deed for 40 acre of land was promised by pioneer Moses Decker, on condition that Viroqua be chosen as the county seat.
+The land constituted what became known as the County Addition to the city of Viroqua.

 In May 1852, residents voted in favor of Viroqua.
 The present Vernon County Courthouse was built in Viroqua in 1880.
 On June 28, 1865, Viroqua was hit by a deadly tornado that left 22 dead.